-On this trip I was traveling with some people who weren’t quite as entrenched in weddings as I am.
+Recently, I was traveling with some people who weren’t quite as entrenched in the world of weddings as I am.
 They were asking me questions about weddings in general, and I realized that what is common knowledge to me, isn’t quite as common to others.
 One of the common topics of conversation was wedding budgets and what weddings cost.
 After explaining the ins and outs of weddings a few times, I realized that there is one single thing that has a huge impact on a wedding budget- guests.

 Sure, there are various elements of a wedding that contribute to a wedding budget.
 You have your venue, food, decor, rentals- and let’s not forget vendor services!
 But did you notice that out of those five things, four are contingent on the guests?
 That’s 80% of wedding costs being determined and impacted by the number of guests!

 So with that said, let’s break down the guest-impacted elements a little more: